ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 ### Resource group
 {: #shared_ordering-resource-group}

 Use resource groups to organize the resources in your account for access control and billing purposes.
 The default resource group in your account is selected by default.
 You can also select another resource group according to your needs.
-The resource group that you select cannot be changed after the instance is created.
+The resource group that you select cannot be changed after the virtual data center is created.

-If **No resource group available** is displayed in this field, you currently do not have the permission to add the instance to any resource group in this account.
+If **No resource group available** is displayed in this field, you currently do not have the permission to add the virtual data center to any resource group in this account.
 Contact the account owner to be assigned an Editor or Administrator role on a resource group in the account.
 For more information, see [IAM access](/docs/account?topic=account-userroles).

+## Deployment topology
+{: #shared_ordering-deploytop}

+Select **Single-zone VMware virtual data center** to deploy your virtual data center in a single-zone data center.
+The multizone deployment is not supported at this time for users who are not Business Partners.

-### Data center location
+## Data center location
 {: #shared_ordering-dc}

-Select the {{site.data.keyword.cloud}} data center where the instance is to be hosted.
+Select the {{site.data.keyword.cloud_notm}} data center where the virtual data center is to be hosted.

 ## Networking
 {: #shared_ordering-networking}

-You must specify the following network settings for your virtual data center instance.
+You must specify the following network settings for your virtual data center.

 ### Networking type
 {: #shared_ordering-networking-type}